- The job duties of an administrative assistant include clerical and managerial duties over groups, individuals, projects and tasks.

 - Typical job duties of a bartender include taking drink and food orders, making drinks, serving customers and engaging in conversation (when you’re not too busy).
 Bartenders are found at bars, restaurants, events, stadiums and really any place that is serving beverages (especially alcoholic ones).
-You may be required to obtain a Bartender's License.
+You may be required to obtain a Bartender's License or ServSafe certification.

 Brand Ambassador (Promotional Model)

 - A brand ambassador works to increase awareness, connect with customers and generate sales.
 Brand ambassadors can be found at events, on the street, in stores or really anywhere.
 Being an ‘ambassador’ involves supporting the product or company and by informing potential customers of the product or service.

 - Cashiers are used wherever monetary transactions take place, (i.e., events, supermarkets, stadiums and stores).
 The duties involve handling money and processing payment in the form of cash, card or check in turn for purchased goods and services.
 You may be scanning or manually inputting necessary merchandise, providing change, and bagging/packaging items up.

 Catering and Service Staff